 When you think of western style tropes, a belt with an ostentatious buckle instantly comes to mind.
 To try out the accessory, team it with fresh spring-ready cuts for a laid-back, up-to-date take on cowboy style.

 Wear your belt with a pair of stone-coloured skater jeans to show you’re clued up when it comes to this season’s aesthetic.
 On your top half, go for a chilled graphic-print tee and finish off your getup with some snake-print sneaks in the same hue as your pants to keep your look understated.

 If you’re after a more eccentric footwear choice, trade in your lace-ups and Chelsea boots for a pair of cowboy boots.
 Often available in high-quality leather or slick suede, the standout hardware that’s a defining feature of this type of shoe will ensure that you stride into spring in style.

 As they make quite the statement on their own, it’s important to consider what you choose to match them with.
 Velour is generating a lot of hype at the moment, so team your boots with joggers made from the stuff; go for a pair in a deep shade in order to not overdo it down low.
 Up top, rock a retro open-collared shirt with a heritage check coat to give your ’fit a grandadcore edge.

-> Velvet is a pretty pronounced fabric, so select a dark-colored shirt and wear it with a pair of indigo skater jeans to tone down your look.
-On foot, opt for brightly colored kicks to prevent your outfit from appearing too uniform.
+Velvet is a pretty pronounced fabric, so select a dark-coloured shirt and wear it with a pair of indigo skater jeans to tone down your look.
+On foot, opt for brightly coloured kicks to prevent your outfit from appearing too uniform.